 Yoga Boosts Your Self-Esteem and Improves Your Relationships with Others

 Yoga boosts your self-confidence and makes you feel good about yourself.
-You get a peace of mind.
+You get peace of mind.
 You learn to love yourself.
 Yoga also improves your relationships with your spouse and even family members because you develop compassion as you do it.
 Yoga also calms you, which can make you less aggressive and snappy with others.